visual-layer/fastdup/RUN.md

 Faiss index files
 - When using faiss an additional intermediate results file is created: `faiss.index`.

+Graph computation
+- When enableing connected components a file named `components_info.csv` is created with number of nodes (=images) per component.
+- A file named `connected_components.csv` includes the output of pagerank, degree distribution and connected component assignments.
+The first column is the index in the `features.dat.csv` file (the image list).
+This file is sorted according to the list.

 ## Error handling
 When bad images are encountered, namely corrupted images that can not be read, an additional csv output file is generated called features.dat.bad.
 The bad images filenames are stored there.
 In addition there is a printout that states the number of good and bad images encountered.
 The good images filenames are stored in the file features.dat.csv file.
 Namely the bad images are excluded from the total images listing.
 The function fastdup.load_binary_features() reads the features corresponding to the good images and returns a list of all the good images, and a numpy array of all their corresponding features.